Hay fever; Nasal congestion - allergies

 - Oralair (Kentucky Blue Grass, Orchard, Perennial Rye, Sweet Vernal, and Timothy extracts) for the treatment of mixed grass allergies, is approved for people ages 10 to 65.

-- Ragwitek (Ragweed pollen extract) for the treatment of ragweed allergies, is approved for people ages 18 to 65.
+- Ragwitek (Short ragweed pollen extract) for the treatment of ragweed allergies, is approved for people ages 18 to 65.

 Side Effects and Complications of Immunotherapy

 Sublingual tablets may cause throat irritation and itching in the mouth or ears.
 The first dose is given at a health care provider's office to make sure an allergic reaction does not occur.
 Subsequent doses are taken at home.
+Severe reactions are extremely rare with SLIT.
 People with severe or uncontrolled asthma should not use this treatment.
-These pills are very expensive, but may be covered by insurance.

 People with existing allergies should avoid irritants or allergens.
 These triggers include: